Contact firstname.lastname@example.org if you would like to become an associate member of the City Institute.

 Dr. Jeffrey Squire has a Bachelor of Arts Degree in Political Science and African Studies, a Masters Degree in Environmental Studies, both from York University, and a Doctorate in Urban and Regional Planning from the University of Waterloo.
 Jeffrey’s research, writing and teaching focuses on the complex interaction between urban environmental issues and public health in relation to sustainability and development.
 He has previously taught courses at York University, Ryerson University, Wilfrid Laurier University and the University of Waterloo.
 Jeffrey is currently a member of the Board of Directors of the Lakeshore Area Multi-Service Project (LAMP) - a community-based healthcare provider in the Etobicoke-Lakeshore Area.
 His community involvement deals with issues around advocacy, social justice and equity.

-Dr. Donia Zhang is a research associate at the York Centre for Asian Research and the City Institute at York University.
+Dr Donia Zhang is an associate at the City Institute, York University.
 She is a graduate of Oxford Brookes University (BArch, MA, PhD) in the UK and Brock University (MEd) in Canada.
-Her area of expertise is in Chinese courtyard housing development in the inner cities of Beijing and Suzhou, China’s heritage preservation policies and practices, and the cultural dimension of sustainability.
+Her area of expertise is in courtyard housing development in China and North America, China’s heritage preservation policies and practices, cultural sustainability, and architectural multiculturalism.
 Donia has 7 years of work experience in the architectural industry in Toronto and Chicago, and 10 years of teaching experience throughout Ontario colleges.
 The subjects she has taught include: History of Art and Architecture, Interior Design, and AutoCAD.
-Donia’s future research will focus on The Philosophy of Sustainability and The Philosophy of Architecture, which will encompass both Eastern and Western, historic and contemporary, approaches.
+Donia research focuses on the philosophy of architecture and the philosophy of sustainability encompassing both Eastern and Western historic and contemporary approaches.